BangtanAcademyCoderCrew/Project-BangPD/README.md

 **Description:**<br/>
 Searches the hanja database for meanings of hanjas and related words that occur in the provided `<word>`.<br/>
-Scans the word and returns an embedded messages with all relevant results including meaning of single hanjas as well as related words.<br/>
+Scans the word and returns an embedded message with all relevant results including meaning of single hanjas as well as related words.<br/>
 * Users can use buttons to browse through multiple pages of results.<br/>
 * Adds a 🔖 reaction to bookmark the result.